avirup28/Azure-Tag/README.md

 # Azure-Tag
-This repository contains script for tagging
+This repository contains script for tagging from different branch